enanomapper/tutorials/Added ontology terms/README.md

 slimmed=http://purl.enanomapper.org/onto/external/aopo-slim.owl
 ```

+It has three fields as explained in the following subsections

+### Source ontology file

-It has three fields.
-The *owl* field indicates where the ontology can be downloaded (this is normally an
+The `owl=` line indicates where the OWL file of the ontology to be slimmed can be downloaded (this is normally an
 upstream location, but a cached version in this particular case).
-The *iris* field points to the second
+It is exactly this OWL file that is loaded by the OWLAPI-based Slimmer utility, and slimmed.

+### Specifying the configuration

+The `iris=` line indicates the configuration file is found locally which defines which IRIs are to be included and excluded in the slimmed version of the ontology.
+The syntax of the `.iris` file is discussed below.

+### The slimmed ontology file

+The `slimmer=` line specifies the file name under which the resulting slimmed ontology is saved.
+It is this
-configuration file.
-The *slimmed* field defines the URL of the slimmed ontology.
-That URL is used for
+file that is to be imported by the main eNanoMapper OWL file.
+That is, this URL is used for
 *owl:import* statements in the eNanoMapper ontology, which is the used mechanism to include slimmed
 ontology modules.